Gantz: Anime

 In North America, ADV Films announced that they had licensed the series in 2004.
 It was released in uncut form, retaining the violence and nudity previously censored in Japan for broadcast.
-Ten DVDs were released from February 8, 2005, to January 17, 2006; The series began broadcast in Anime Network in 2005.
+Ten DVDs were released from February 8, 2005, to January 17, 2006.
+The series began broadcast in Anime Network in 2005.
 In June 2010, Funimation announced that they had acquired the rights to the series; they released a complete DVD set on January 25, 2011.

-Gantz: O, a 3D CGI animated film based on the series, was released in 2016.
+Gantz: O, a 3D CGI animated film adaptation, was released in 2016.

 Video game

 On March 17, 2005, Konami published a game for the PlayStation 2 in Japan named simply as Gantz: The Game.
 It features the characters and plot up to the Chibi Alien mission.
 The game mixes third-person shooter and role-playing game (RPG) elements together.
 The game also includes extras including Free Play mode, a Mini Mode, Magazine Browser mode, Gantz Rankings, a special preview movie and the scenario completion statistic.